LukeShortCloud/rootpages/README.md

 ## Website

-The latest updates to Root Pages are automatically published online using [Travis CI](https://travis-ci.org/) and [GitHub Pages](https://pages.github.com/).
-The website code is stored in the "gh-pages" branch.

 https://ekultails.github.io/rootpages/

+The latest updates to Root Pages are automatically tested via [Travis CI](https://travis-ci.org/).
+Tags are published quarterly which Travis CI will automatically push the built website to [GitHub Pages](https://pages.github.com/).
+The hosted website is stored in the "gh-pages" branch.

 ## Install